Renault and France at loggerheads as board clash looms

-PARIS, Dec 6 (Reuters) - Renault is drawing up proposals to relinquish some power over alliance partner Nissan , sources said, and will on Monday begin shoring up boardroom support in the final days before a likely clash with the French government.
+PARIS (Reuters) - Renault is drawing up proposals to relinquish some power over alliance partner Nissan, sources said, and will on Monday begin shoring up boardroom support in the final days before a likely clash with the French government.

 Renault remains on collision course with France, its biggest shareholder, in a dispute that erupted in April when Economy Minister Emmanuel Macron raised the government’s stake in the carmaker to secure double voting rights.